River Weaver: Development

-The proposed Trent and Mersey Canal was seen as a threat by the trustees of the navigation, for it ran parallel to the River Weaver for some distance near Anderton.
+The proposed Trent and Mersey Canal was seen as a threat by the Weaver Navigation Trustees, for it ran parallel to the River Weaver for some distance near Anderton.
 However, the commissioners pressed on with upgrading the river, completing new locks at Barnton in 1771 and at Acton Bridge in 1778.
 They also set about repaying their debts, which were liquidated in July 1775, resulting in some of the profits being given to the County of Cheshire, as stated in the original act of Parliament.

 The Trent and Mersey was completed in May 1777, and had an immediate effect on trade, which dropped by 25 per cent, particularly in the Winsford area.
 The downturn was short lived, as the salt trade developed, figures reaching their former levels by 1783, and climbing another 40 per cent to 171,719 tons by 1790.
 Ultimately, the Trent and Mersey generated significant trade for the navigation, for in 1793 a system of chutes was constructed at Anderton, to enable salt from narrow boats on the canal to be tipped into Weaver flats moored in a dock some 50 ft below the level of the canal.

 The steady increase in traffic encouraged the trustees to press on with improvements.
 Witton Brook was widened in 1788, and the lock was raised, but subsidence caused by the salt mining resulted in a new lock being needed in 1826.
 A longer-term solution was provided by the decision to move Northwich lock to a new site below the town.
 When the work was finished in 1829, Witton Brook lock was no longer necessary, and was removed.
 New cuts and locks were built through the 1790s at Vale Royal, Newbridge, Hartford and Hunts, and Butty Meadow lock was removed.
 In response to petitions, the construction of a towing path suitable for horses was started in 1792, and was completed as far as Anderton by mid-1793.
 It was later extended to Winsford, and bow-hauling of boats by men was ended.